Examples of current and recent research projects

 Collaborative Research: Testing the effects of phylogenetic diversity on restoration outcomes in tallgrass prairie

-In collaboration with researchers at Chicago Botanic Garden and The Morton Arboretum, we are investigating how plant community phylogenetic and functional diversity influence restoration outcomes in eastern tallgrass prairie.
-This research is funded by the National Science Foundation and helps support Becky Barak's dissertation work.
+In collaboration with researchers at Chicago Botanic Garden and The Morton Arboretum, we are investigating how plant community phylogenetic and functional diversity influence restoration outcomes in tallgrass prairie.
+This research is funded by the National Science Foundation and contributed to Becky Barak's dissertation work (PhD 2017).
 Award abstract

 Ecology, genetics, and management of non-native Phragmites australis (common reed)